November 29, 2018

 While it’s easy to picture the staff Christmas Party as a boozy affair, a heavy drinking session isn’t everyone’s idea of fun.
 Others may not drink at all, and perhaps some employees don’t celebrate Christmas.
 It’s important to think of all the different ways to celebrate the occasion and offer a variety food, drink and entertainment options so that everyone has the opportunity to participate.

 It’s perhaps no coincidence that some of the biggest Christmas Party horror stories come from events where employers had offered an open bar.
 It’s a recipe for over-indulgence and invites trouble.
-And you can’t reliably expect the venue to enforce its own responsible service guidelines.

 Offering drink tokens, smaller bar tabs or even asking staff to contribute to the cost of their own drinks (yes, it’s ok to make them pay) are ways to encourage people to take more responsibility with their consumption.

-The time and location of the party is important, and can often dictate how much people drink and how late they stay out.
+The time and location of the party is important and can often dictate how much people drink and how late they stay out.
 If you’re hosting an evening party certain taxi companies offer discounts and booking vouchers for company events, while a day-time Christmas Party means public transport will still be a viable option for people needing to get home after the event.

 Many companies have designated ‘Sober Staff’ at the Christmas Party, someone (usually from the senior ranks) who can monitor staff conduct and quickly enact a strategy to quell boozy behaviour by calling a taxi for a drunk employee or directing them to leave where necessary.
 For the designated Sober Staff it means swapping the booze for some Orange Juice, but it can save a stack of HR headaches and gives the company a front-line defence against any employee who starts to overstep the boundaries of acceptable behaviour.

 Sometimes even the best laid plans are no match for the potent mix of boisterous staff and free-flowing alcohol.
 Incidents do happen, and some of them are serious.
 And while it can seem like instant sacking is warranted, as we’ve seen from the cases above, dismissal isn’t always an open-and-shut case.
-Get advice on preparing appropriate policies, how to investigate any incidents, and the disciplinary process that should apply to your situation.
+Get advice on preparing appropriate policies, how to investigate any incidents, and the disciplinary process that applies to your situation.